Cantera/cantera/doc/sphinx/yaml/reactions.rst

 latter case is equivalent to setting the efficiency for ``name`` to 1 and the efficiency for all other species to 0.

-Includes field for specifying :ref:`efficiencies <sec-efficiencies>` as well
+Includes field for specifying :ref:`efficiencies <sec-yaml-efficiencies>` as well
 as:

 ``high-P-rate-constant``
-    An :ref:`sec-arrhenius` expression for the high-pressure limit
+    An :ref:`sec-yaml-arrhenius` expression for the high-pressure limit

 ``low-P-rate-constant``
-    An :ref:`sec-arrhenius` expression for the low-pressure limit
+    An :ref:`sec-yaml-arrhenius` expression for the low-pressure limit

 ``Troe``
     Parameters for the